Looking to buy Bitcoin in Canada? We cover some of the best apps and sites for buying Bitcoin below.

 It has a well-rated iOS app and its web interface can be used for one-click trades (beginners) or complex strategies if you are an experienced investor.

-NDAX can be used to buy and sell Bitcoin, Ethereum, Ripple, Bitcoin Cash, Dogecoin, Cardano, EOS, Stellar, Polkadot, Litecoin, Aave, Uniswap, Chainlink, and Tether.
+NDAX can be used to buy and sell Bitcoin, Ethereum, Ripple, Bitcoin Cash, Dogecoin, Cardano, EOS, Stellar, Polkadot, Litecoin, Aave, Uniswap, Chainlink, Tether, and other coins.

 To fund your account, you have a choice of Interac e-Transfer, Wire transfer, and bank draft.